-Before COVID-19 took the world by storm, a lot of those in the retail market were already heading down the path of social media marketing and omnichannel business.
+Before COVID-19 took the world by storm, a lot of those in the retail market was already heading down the path of social media marketing and omnichannel business.
 Now that people are inside more often, businesses are further ramping up marketing on social media to try to offer a holiday shopping experience through frequently-used platforms.

 More and more social media users, particularly ages 18 to 34, are being swayed by Instagram sponsored posts.
 37% have reported they’ve purchased something through social media.
 These numbers are only rising as lifestyle images and products are becoming synonymous on these platforms.
-Smart retailers are using social media not only to market but to finalize online sales for younger consumers, and this new channel of sales is causing a surge in ecommerce demand.
+Smart retailers are using social media not only to market but to finalize online sales for younger consumers, and this new channel of sales is causing a surge in eCommerce demand.

-Impact of ecommerce for the season
+Impact of eCommerce for the season

 Because of the continued strain of lockdowns and supply chain pressure, operations companies are having to quickly adapt to this sudden surge in inventory levels and shipping demand.
-How are retailers and shipping companies handling this increased ecommerce demand?
+How are retailers and shipping companies handling this increased eCommerce demand?

 - Businesses need to figure out how to create the same feeling and sense of excitement of the traditional holiday shopping experience through an online platform.
 This is encouraging new ways of interacting with customers through customer service (which often means expedited shipping and easy returns) and digital offerings.

-- Transport companies are going to be slammed with an influx of ecommerce orders.
+- Transport companies are going to be slammed with an influx of eCommerce orders.
 This will especially strain the last mile logistics.
-We’ve seen “package pressure” in years past, but this year’s ecommerce demand is unprecedented—and its impact on the supply chain can’t be understated.
+We’ve seen “package pressure” in years past, but this year’s eCommerce demand is unprecedented—and its impact on the supply chain can’t be understated.

 - In an effort to meet this demand effectively and quickly, smart 3PLs are leveraging advanced technology to best optimize distribution, routes, and planning.